Coin-Collect/coincollect-docs/coincollect-nft/what-are-coincollect-utility-nfts.md

 Here are some benefits of CoinCollect NFTs

-* HOLD : Airdrop coins, NFTdrops, Giveaways, Whitelists and more...
+* HOLD : Airdrop coins, NFT drops, giveaways, whitelists, and more...
-* STAKE : Boost APY, No impermenant loss
+* STAKE : Boost APY, no impermanent loss
-* TRADE/SELL : Trade or sell on supported MarketPlaces such as OpenSea, NFTrade and more ...
+* TRADE/SELL : Trade or sell on supported marketplaces such as OpenSea, NFTrade, and more...
 {% endhint %}

 ## CoinCollect utility NFTs